rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

     Result = {ok, NewState}

 The _handoff manager_ allows a set number of concurrent handoff operations.
 By default it's 4 but this can be adjusted.
 If it's determined that the maximum concurrency has been reached then the container will invoke this callback.
 You could use this to undo anything you might have done in `handoff_starting/2`.

+This callback is also invoked if an error occured during handoff.

 ### encode_handoff_item(K, V) -> Result ###